All Episodes

 Instead, she pointed the finger at President Trump.

-That's by the way, that was the media's takedown.
+By the way, that was the media's takedown.

-All these allegations, all of this stuff going on.
+Here's what's happening: all these allegations, all of this stuff going on.

 Liberals for 30 years have been nothing but hypocrites on this issue of sexual harassment.

-The worst have been the Clintons, and the next worst are all there those that make excuses and defended all those years the indefensible and the tactics of shaming women that made allegations.
+The worst have been the Clintons, and the next worst are all those that make excuses and defended all those years the indefensible and the tactics of shaming women that made allegations.

-So you got now all of a sudden sexual harassment has taken on a level of importance, which I think is appropriate, uh real sexual harassment.
+So you got now all of a sudden sexual harassment has taken on a level of importance, which I think is appropriate, real sexual harassment.

 Feminists saved the 42nd president of the United States in the 90s.